rogerhu/compsci_guides/Dynamic-Programming.md

   return fib(n-1) + fib(n-2)
 ```

-We can look at the funciton call graph of this solution for `f(5)`:
+We can look at the function call graph of this solution for `f(5)`:

 ![Fibonacci Computation Tree](https://i.imgur.com/BRUwYWc.png)